From IC Layout to Die Photo: A CNN-Based Data-Driven Approach: LithoNet: A CNN-Based Lithography Simulator

 The regularization loss is defined as the $L_1$ norm of deformation map $\mathcal{M}$:

 This term reflects the fact that the deformation caused by wafer fabrication tends to be small, as will be discussed in Section \ref{subsec:406}.

 \textbf{E) Regression Loss for Fabrication Parameters}

-Because the configuration parameters of a fabrication process are continuous variables that influence the physical appearance of a wafer layer, we formulate the relationship between the fabrication parameters and the appearance of wafer layer as a regression problem.
+Because the configuration parameters of a fabrication process are continuous variables that influence the physical appearance of the wafer layer, we formulate the relationship between the fabrication parameters and the appearance of wafer layer as a regression problem.
 The regression loss $\mathcal{L}_{par}$ is defined as

-where $\mathcal{I}$ is the reference IC shape segmented from the ground-truth SEM image used for training; $y_i$ is the fabrication parameter vector corresponding to $\mathcal{I}_{y_i}$, $\mathcal{S}$ and $y_0$ respectively denote the input layout and input fabrication parameter vector for prediction, and $G(S|y_0)$ is the predicted deformed IC shape.
-Therefore, this loss term aims to train i) a generator able to predict a synthesized SEM-styled image based on the given $\mathcal{S}$ and $y_0$, and ii) a discriminator able to estimate the fabrication parameter vector $y_i$ associated with $\mathcal{I}_{y_i}$.
+where $\mathcal{I}$ is the ground-truth shape segmented from the SEM image used for training; $y$ is the fabrication parameter vector corresponding to $\mathcal{I}_{y}$; $\mathcal{S}$ denotes the input layout; and, $G(S|y)$ is the predicted deformed shape.
+Therefore, this loss term aims to train i) a generator able to predict a synthesized SEM-styled image based on the given $\mathcal{S}$ and $y$, and ii) a discriminator able to discriminate whether each entry of the extracted parameter vector $D_y(\mathcal{I}_y)$ is identical to the corresponding entry within the groundtruth fabrication parameter vector $y$.